Dart-Code/Website/_docs/settings.md

 Additional args to pass to the `dart test` command.
 Using the `args`/`toolArgs` fields in `launch.json` is usually better than this setting as this setting will apply to _all_ projects.

 ## dart.vmAdditionalArgs
-Additional args to pass to the Dart VM when running/debugging command line apps or Dart test scripts.
+Arguments to be passed to the Dart VM when running Dart CLI scripts.

+These arguments appear between "dart" and "run":

+`dart (vmAdditionalArgs) run (toolArgs) bin/main.dart (args)`

 # Custom Color Settings